jabadymandry/github-flow/02-Best-Practices/04-Continuous-Integration/README.md

 ## Service installation

-We will deploy the repository you created in the previous exercise:
+We will deploy the repository you created in the previous exercise.
+First, create an empty `longest-word` repository in your Github account.
+After that you can push your changes:

 ```bash
 cd ~/code/<user.github_nickname>/longest-word